Dividing MTRS and MA State Pensions in Divorce

 This option is the most restrictive and harmful to Stan as it utilizes both years of service and average high-3 salary as of the date of divorce.
 By completely “freezing” the marital portion as of the date of divorce, this method will prevent Stan’s award from proportional growth that is attributable to the pension itself (still a marital asset).
 As one can see, this formula produces the lowest monthly benefit to Stan at Mary’s retirement.
 In-fact, Stan’s portion under this approach is less than half of the award he would have received using the traditional coverture approach.

 As this sample case illustrates, the impact of the formula utilized in the divorce agreement can have a major impact to the final benefit for the Alternate payee.
 In my experience, it is extremely rare that an adequate discussion about this dynamic ever takes place during the agreement process.
 If you are the Alternate Payee in a divorce or an attorney who is representing the Alternate Payee, it is extremely important to understand the impact of all proposed methods of division.
-The coverture approach is a fair and accepted formula to use when dividing assets in the future.
-Deviating from true coverture results in unfair financial damage to the Alternate Payee.
+The prospective coverture approach is a fair and equitable formula to use when dividing assets that will be divided in the future.
+Deviating from prospective coverture can result in unfair financial damage to the Alternate Payee.
 Be sure that agreement language is very specific so that alternate interpretations are not possible.

-This paper covers only one of many tricky features of State pensions.
+This opinion paper covers just one of many misunderstood features of State pensions.
 Other equally challenging concepts to address when dividing State pensions include:

 - Survivorship protection